Patrick-Kelly-1330/node-SSO-sample/README.md

-# Node Example Applications powered by WorkOS
+# Node Example Application powered by WorkOS

 Sample application that demonstrates how to use the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) for SSO and Directory Sync